KART RACING CHAMPION RONAN MCKENZIE started his career in 2006 a third-hand kart he received from his dad on his 8th birthday.

-After spending over two years on kart manufacturing giant Birel's young driver program in Easykart, Ronan was forced to decline their part-funded KF3 works drive offer for 2012 after being unable to raise the required budget.
+After spending over two years on kart manufacturing giant Birel's young driver program in Easykart, Ronan was forced to decline their part-funded works drive offer for 2012 in the premier class of Junior karting, 125cc KF3, after being unable to raise the required budget.

 At the eleventh hour Ronan, then aged just 13, secured a team sponsored drive in April 2012 to compete in the MSA Super One KF3 British Championship.
 Ronan was one of the youngest competitors in the class for 13-17 year olds, screened on Motors UK TV on Sky TV.
 Ronan finished 13th overall in the championship - which was quite an achievement for a rookie driver and a great experience.
 Sadly, the team that Ronan was with ceased operations, leaving Ronan without a drive in the KF3 class for 2013.